 - International travel/health insurance

 Afternoon: Welcome to Panama, an isthmus connecting the Atlantic and Pacific Oceans!
-Following your airport pick-up, we’ll get settled into our accommodations in Casco Viejo (the historic neighborhood of Panama City) and review the itinerary for the week.
+Following your airport pick-up, we’ll review the itinerary for the week and get settled into our accommodations in Casco Viejo, the historic neighborhood of Panama City.

 Evening: Time to celebrate your group’s arrival with a welcome dinner in Casco Viejo surrounded by brightly colored colonial Spanish and French architecture.

 Morning: We start off our day with a hike up Cerro Ancon, a small inner-city rainforest with a breathtaking view of Panama City.
-After the hike, is a dance class at the University of Panama where we will meet professors and dance majors.
+After the hike, is a dance class taught by the dance majors at the University of Panama.
+We’ll be able to meet faculty and hear more about their department.

 Afternoon: Across the scenic Bridge of the Americas is the Malambo Orphanage in the town of Arraijan.
 Malambo is home to over 100 children, the majority of which are girls.
 You may not speak Spanish, but you speak the language of dance.
 We will break into 2 groups and teach class to the girls for the rest of the afternoon.